 Authentication with rtweetSource:

-auth_setup_default()) allows you to act on behalf of your personal Twitter account, as if you were performing actions on twitter.com.
-This mechanism is very simple to set up, but is best suited for casual use.
+auth_setup_default().
+It allows you to act on behalf of your personal Twitter account, as if you were performing actions on twitter.com.

 If you want to collect a lot of data or implement a bot, you should instead use one of rtweet’s two other authentication mechanisms: